The Fuji X-T2 as a travel camera?

 The lenses also, are more compact than their full frame equivalents, so more weight to be saved there!
 A smaller camera bag in total to lug up those beautiful Nepali hills!
 Wahoo!
 I can enjoy the stunning views and surroundings, and that makes me happy!

-If the quality is any where near as good as the 90mm f.2, I have already I know I am not going to be dissapointed, Bokelicious!
+If the quality is any where near as good as the 90mm f.2 I have already I know I am not going to be disapointed.

-I already know, the camera can produce some amazing files, I have been using it professionally for the last four months, for my portraits and wedding’s, and the results have surpassed my expectations!
+I already know the camera can produce some amazing files as I have been using it professionally for the last four months for my portraits and wedding’s and the results have surpassed my expectations!

 But my real passion is travel and the people that I meet in these wonderful countries.
 I just NEED this kit to preform as my last one did!
 Capturing the wonderful characters of Nepal with the accuracy and deftness that I would expect.
 (I’m not too sure why I am doubting it really!)
 But for me this is the real test!